antoinelanco/ocaml-lang-template/README.md

 # ocaml-lang-template

-You can change extension in Main.ml the variable ext
+You can change extension in Main.ml by changing the variable ext